RafaLinaresMolina/FSD-BookingDentistApp/README.md

-# Dental Appointment API REST
+# Rest API for appointment app for a Dental Clinic

 This is a project to introduce the use of nodejs, express, mongooose and mongodb.